-Have you completed the 28-day Premama Birth Control Cleanse but your period still hasn’t returned?
+Have you completed the 28-day Premama Balance but your period still hasn’t returned?
 Are you wondering if taking prenatal pills can change your menstrual cycle?
-While most women will have a period return around 1 to 3 weeks after completing the Cleanse, many factors play a role in its return, including what your cycle is normally like.
+While most women will have a period return around 1 to 3 weeks after completing Balance, many factors play a role in its return, including what your cycle is normally like.
 While not ovulating can be frustrating – especially when you are trying to conceive, it’s important to consider the reasons for a missed period and identify if any of the below are playing a factor to determine your next course of action:

 Have you seen fluctuations in your weight?

 Gaining or losing weight is a common reason for a missed period.
 Gaining weight increases body’s fat stores, also known as adipose tissue, leading to a hormonal imbalance that can stop ovulation.

 Have you changed or started an exercise routine your body isn’t used to?